Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 gunzip flashpca_x86-64.gz
 chmod 777 flashpca_x86-64
 ```
-A copy is included in the ```scripts``` sub-directory of this repisotory.
+A copy is included in the ```pre-imputation``` sub-directory of this repisotory.

 ***b.*** Before computing PCs, we will need to merge our filtered PLINK bed/bim/fam files with those containing reference individuals from the CEU, YRI, and CHB/JPT 1000 Genomes reference populations (representing European, African, and East Asian ancestries, respectively).
-A compiled set of PLINK files can be downloaded from Dropbox.
-A detailed explanation of how they were generated can be found at X.
+A compiled set of PLINK files can be downloaded [here](https://www.dropbox.com/scl/fo/5u4qvzpstvfkvp5n9e2cf/AIsdz6ZzFKJ8TZHFl5OGi-0?rlkey=97ijemdrnbdoumnchuoets2t6&st=ccs8rkeu&dl=0) from Dropbox in the ```ceu_yri_chb_jpt_1000_genomes_hg19``` sub-directory.
+Documentation detailing how these reference files were generated can be found in the ```reference_individuals_1kg/ceu_yri_chb_jpt_hg19``` sub-directory.
+In this directory, the ```Genomes1000.pdf``` PDF details how the raw datasets of all 1000 Genomes can be downloaded.

 ***c.*** SNP pre-cleaning should be performed on the target set, which consists of retaining only biallelic, autosomal SNPs that meet specified SNP-level missingness, HWE, MAF, and LD thresholds:
 ```